Learn how wireless condition monitoring sensors can add both cost-effectiveness and reliability to your condition-based monitoring program

 This universal acceptance begs the obvious question: Why not consider wireless for industrial applications and gain the same productivity and convenience found in our home and office environments?

-So would you like to learn more about how wireless sensors can add both cost-effectiveness and reliability to your condition based monitoring program?
+So would you like to learn more about how wireless sensors can add both cost-effectiveness and reliability to your condition-based monitoring program?
 Great!
-Let’s start by introducing the industry leader in wireless condition based monitoring sensors, the Ranger Pro.
+Let’s start by introducing the industry leader in wireless condition monitoring sensors, the Ranger Pro.

 Bently Nevada's Ranger Pro

 Bently Nevada offers a robust wireless solution for your condition monitoring needs in the form of the Ranger Pro, which can be adapted for use in multiple machinery applications.

 So what exactly is the Ranger Pro Wireless Sensor from Bently Nevada, aside from the obvious?
 The Ranger Pro Wireless condition monitoring sensor allows you to monitor velocity, acceleration, and temperature plus timebase waveforms, spectra, and PeakDemod spectrum.
 It's built for plant reliability managers and operators in power generation, oil and gas, and related industrial markets.

 You can configure Ranger Pro Wireless Condition Monitoring to work in a variety of environments and applications: